jammyjunior/jammyjunior/README.md

 Pull requests are welcome!

-My project may not perfect.
-If you intersted in my project, make a pull request to help me.
+My projects may not perfect.
+If you intersted in my projects, make a pull request to help me.

 I appreciate your helps. ❤️